CS253-F18/project-budgeting-app/docs/iteration_report_1.md

 the add expense function, and graphs.
 Created the show_entries.html file as well.
 This included the show functions for add_income and add_expense.
  - Joe: Transferred the framework from Flaskr into our application which included app.py.
 Then added the add income and add expenses functions.
 Helped the group setup Flask configurations.
 This included the run and initdb tests.
+Helped create show_entries.html
  - Johnny: Created the schema file.
 He made the unit tests for add_income and add_expense.
  - Alex: Created the html for the expense and income table.
 Included the columns for category, edit, delete, and amount.

 One tool or process or approach you used that you felt was especially helpful, and why.